 These days time just seems to be flying by!
 For some of you school has already started and for many others your days are filled with getting ready for school to start soon.
 This is such a busy season that seems to usher in a busy school year.
-I know how limited time is which is why I am sharing one of my favorite time savers with you today.
+As we introduce new learning stations I wanted to share one of my favorite: Word Word Centers.
+Word Work Centers are a great way to give students time working with letters, sounds and words.

 Learning Stations (or Centers) is the norm in the primary classroom today.
 But gone are the day when stations are just for play.
 It can be tough finding education activities that your students can do independently.
 One way I build independence is by having a station that stays consistent all year long.
 Do my students do the same activity all year long?
 No. But they do have some of their centers that include the same format all year – but the content changes.
 I find it easy to to teach these stations in whole or small group at the beginning of the year.
 Once I see that the class understands the activity and can complete it without much direction I use it as a center.
 Here’s a couple of the on-going centers that I use in my classroom.